 He was also a writer and an adventurer.
 Right after graduating from high school, he set out with a friend on a 2,250 mile canoe trip along rivers of the Upper Midwest and Canada, traveling from Minnesota to the Hudson Bay.
 His book, Canoeing with the Cree (1935), covers this remarkable journey and remains in print.
 It is also available electronically for free through the United States Library of Congress and can be viewed on screen or downloaded as a PDF file at https://www.loc.gov/item/35004172.

 Sevareid is still celebrated in his hometown of Velva.
-The Velva School and Public Library serves both the local school and the community and visitors are welcome.
+The Velva School and Public Library at 101 4th Street serves both the local school and the community and visitors are welcome.
 The library has a permanent collection related to Sevareid on display.
 Contact the school in advance as hours are limited.

-This is the second stop on our North Dakota Trail!
+This is the second stop on our North Dakota Author Adventures Trail.

 Rebecca Blake Beech

 You must be logged in to post a comment.